 Kristi Kline is the Director of Student Reading Programs at the Legacy Center.
-She manages the Barton Tutoring Program including learner assessment, tutor training, and community outreach.
+She manages the Barton Dyslexia Tutoring Program including learner assessment, tutor training, and community outreach.
 She has been a Barton tutor since 2008 and earned her Level 1 certification in 2011.
 Kristi is a member of the International Dyslexia Association and is certified by the Center for Effective Reading Instruction as a Structured Literacy Dyslexia Interventionist.
 She earned her M.A. in Reading Science from Mount St. Joseph University in 2021.

 Michelle Beeck is the Community Educator for The Legacy Center for Community Success.
 Her current role includes working closely with Northern Michigan Substance Abuse Services (NMSAS), Community Alliance for Youth Success (formerly Midland Area Partnership), law enforcement, local school districts and Alcohol and Tobacco retailers in Midland county to build assets to reduce risk taking behaviors such as underage alcohol and tobacco use, misuse and abuse of prescription drugs, and illicit drug use.

 Michelle received her Bachelors of Science in Public Health Education from Central Michigan University in 2005 and recently earned a Certified Prevention Specialist certification.
 She has been married for 15 years to her wonderful husband and has two children.